Last updated on March 27th, 2023 at 08:50 pm

 - Drill the four corner holes through the wood at the intersecting lines.

-- Next drill through the second piece of wood, making sure the holes are lined up correctly.
+- Next drill holes through the second piece of wood, making sure that the holes are lined up correctly.

 - There are a number of ways to do this.
 We used a drill press, which allowed to drill through the two pieces of wood at the same time, ensuring placement.